-To most people, a shower is just a shower.
+To many people, a shower is just a shower.
 But there are, in fact, a few distinct types.

 You can view our range of electric showers here.

 These showers are designed for installations where the pressure of the mains water supply is low or unreliable.
-These work on the same principle as standard electric showers (above), but run from cold water tanks, not the mains supply into the home.
+Pumped electric showers work on the same principle as standard electric showers (above), but run from cold water tanks, not the mains supply into the home.
 These showers also contain a small pump which boosts the supply to give a better showering experience in poor flow areas.

 One of the major types of showers, mixers use separate hot and cold water supplies, and blend both to provide the water at the temperature you demand from it.
 A cartridge inside the shower regulates the temperature as desired, and come in either manual or thermostatic varieties.
 Mixer showers can be installed on gravity fed systems (where the water is taken from hot and cold tanks), combination boilers, or on a pump (which also takes water from hot and cold tanks).
 They are generally very stylish in comparison to other types of showers, providing a contemporary look to your bathroom, as well as having longer lifespans as well.
 Mixer showers also come in certain variants: exposed (where they are fixed onto the surface of the wall) or recessed (also known as built-in or concealed, where the main valve body is hidden behind the wall, leaving only a small portion of the shower showing).
 Bar mixer showers are of the exposed type but are more slim-lined horizontal versions, hence the "bar" name.

 A variation of the standard mixer shower (above).
 These operate on the same concept but the main body of the shower is generally located away from the actual showering area, for instance in the loft.
 A waterproof digital controller is then used to operate the shower body remotely - including temperature and flow rate - from within the showering area.
-Modern digital mixer showers are generally very advanced, and boast other features such as timekeeping alongside being stunning focal points.
+Modern digital showers are generally very advanced, and boast other features such as timekeeping and precise temperature control alongside being stunning focal points.

-You can view our range of digital mixer showers here.
+You can view our range of digital showers here.

 You can view our range of power showers here.